Prepare network mapping for Hyper-V VM disaster recovery to Azure

 • You map a source VMM VM network to an Azure virtual network.

-• After failover Azure VMs in the source network will be connected to the mapped target virtual network.
+• After failover, Azure VMs in the source network connect to the mapped target virtual network.

-• New VMs added to the source VM network are connected to the mapped Azure network when replication occurs.
+• New VMs added to the source VM network connect to the mapped Azure network when replication occurs.

 • If there’s no target subnet with a matching name, the virtual machine connects to the first subnet in the network.